whiprandolph/bestseller/Part 2 - Why Are We So Lost/11 - How Can Whole Nations Embrace Awareness and Unity.md

-## Chapter 11: How Can Whole Nations Embrace Awareness and Unity?
+## Chapter 11: Can Whole Nations Embrace Awareness and Unity?

 When I first began doing nature-connection practices, I thought I would just connect with nonhumans.
 It turns out they helped me connect more deeply with people too.
 After practicing for years, it's clear to me that if a whole group of people regularly embraced nature connection practices, they could feel closely connected indeed, leaving no place for sexism, racism and hatred.